jykon/leetcode/README.md

-# leetcode
+# LeetCode
-Resolutions for LeetCode problems
+Resolutions for LeetCode problems, mainly in Go for now.